- Want to Know More About Saltillo Tile Flooring?

 Let’s tackle the key facts.

-Saltillo tile is made in the town of Saltillo.
-The state of Coahuila.
-And the country of Mexico.
-Simply put, if it’s not from this region, it is not an authentic Saltillo tile.
+Saltillo tile is made in the town of Saltillo, the state of Coahuila, and Mexico.
+Simply put, if it’s not from this region, it is not authentic Saltillo tile.

 Saltillo tile is a type of terracotta tile.
 In fact, due to its raw materials origins, it’s one of the most durable terracotta tiles available.

-• In this area of Mexico lies a riverbed.
+- In this area of Mexico, a riverbed lies.
 This riverbed’s natural resource is clay.
-If Saltillo tile flooring is not this clay, then it’s not Saltillo tile.
+If Saltillo tile flooring is not made from this clay, then it’s not Saltillo tile.

-• Families in Mexico have made this tile for generations.
-So, while manufacturing efficiencies have improved over time, making this terracotta tile by hand has remained unchanged for generations.
+- Families in Mexico have made this tile for generations.
+While manufacturing efficiencies have improved over time, the process of making this terracotta tile by hand has remained unchanged.

-• A family structure hierarchy is deeply set into the roles of making Mexican tile.
-For example, young men and women have the task of digging clay from riverbeds.
+- A family structure hierarchy is deeply set into the roles of making Mexican tile.
+For example, young men and women dig clay from riverbeds.
 Meanwhile, patriarchs supervise the overnight kiln-firing process.
 Thus, age and experience determine an artisan’s role in manufacturing.

 Considering Saltillo Flooring?